 Note: This class meets off campus several times during the semester.
-Note: Many 4-year institutions require that Biology 6 & 7 be taken at the same college.
+Note: Many 4-year institutions require that Biology 006 & 007 be taken at the same college.

-Biology 6 represents half of a one-year course designed for Life Science majors and those preparing for health professions and research careers.
-The lecture focuses on the fundamental processes associated with living organisms, particularly those at the cellular and molecular levels of organization.
-The laboratory explores the biology of plants, protists, invertebrate animals and molecular biology.
+Biology 006 represents half of a one-year general biology course designed for Life Science majors and those preparing for health professions and research careers.
+The course focuses on the fundamental processes associated with living organisms, particularly those at the cellular and molecular levels of organization.
+The course examines the principles of molecular biology, cell structure and function, metabolism, genetics and inheritance in both prokaryotic and eukaryotic organisms.
+Note: Some 4-year institutions prefer that Biology 006 and 007 be taken at the same college.